Ghost Stories: On the Trail of Agnes Magnusdottir

 The lover of Agnes Magnusdottir

-The night before we set out, Helga brought over the 1995 Icelandic movie, Agnes, where actor, director, and our personal Samaritan, be-still-my-heart Baltasar Kormákur plays the lead role of Natan, Agnes’ lover, who she was convicted of murdering.
+The night before we set out, Helga brought over the 1995 Icelandic movie, Agnes, where actor, director, and our personal Samaritan, be-still-my-heart Baltasar Kormákur plays the lead role of Natan, Agnes’ lover, who she was convicted of murder.
 When we saw him in the opening scene we sighed like thirteen-year-olds, “That’s him, that’s our Baltasar,” stressing the possessive.
 We ogled him in the steamy— literally in hot springs— love scene.
 But it was not a swooning type of role for long and we had a hard time separating Natan’s character from the Baltasar we had met last year, “Uh-oh, he’s doing her, and her, too?
 What a womanizer.
 A beast.
 How could he.”

 Jennifer Lawrence to play Agnes Magnusdottir

 When we set out the next day to follow in the footsteps of Agnes, these were the two competing interpretations that filled my head: the Natan and Agnes of the book, Burial Rites, and the Natan and Agnes of the 1995 Icelandic movie, Agnes.
 And there was a third interpretation hovering over the story that had not yet been made—the Hollywood version whereby nineteenth century Icelandic Agnes will be played by America’s reigning sweetheart, Jennifer Lawrence.
-I remembered Jennifer tripping on the way up to the podium to receive her Oscar; a detail in the book has Agnes tripping and falling down in her last steps to reach the chopping block.
+I remembered Jennifer tripping on the way up to the podium to receive her Oscar; detail in the book has Agnes tripping and falling down in her last steps to reach the chopping block.
 I expect Jennifer to nail that scene.

 The Church at Tjörn